Dr. Joel D. Biermann is the Waldemar A. and June Schuette Professor of Systematic Theology at Concordia Seminary, St. Louis.

 At Trinity Lutheran Church in Bemidji, Minn., and then St. Matthew Lutheran Church in Holt, Mich., he served as a parish pastor for 11 years.

 Biermann returned to Concordia Seminary in 1998 as a graduate student.
 He completed his Ph.D. in 2002 with a dissertation entitled, “Virtue Ethics and the Place of Character Formation in Lutheran Theology.”

 Outside of his Seminary responsibilities, Biermann serves local congregations as invited and has helped produce material for congregational small group Bible studies (Help for the Hurried Life, Questions About).
 He also has worked on similar study material through Lutheran Hour Ministries (Who Am I, What Am I Doing Here?, Fatherhood, We the People, A Man Named Martin) and provided discussion questions and answers for a series of men’s Bible study books through Concordia Publishing House (Blessed is the Man).

 He has authored three books: Courageous Fathers of the Bible (Concordia Publishing House, 2011); A Case for Character (Fortress, 2014); and Wholly Citizens (Fortress, 2017).
 He also has written a Lenten/Easter sermon and worship series, Restored in Christ, published by Creative Communications for The Parish in 2014.

-Biermann and his wife, Jeannalee, have three adult children; Jasmine and Justine, both Master of Arts graduates of Concordia Seminary, and Jess, a current Seminary student; and seven grandchildren.
+Biermann and his wife, Jeannalee, have three adult children — Jasmine and Justine, both Master of Arts (M.A.) graduates of Concordia Seminary, and Jess, a current Seminary student — and nine grandchildren.

 Law and the life of the believer